-All films submitted must be recently produced, completed not prior to 7 September 2019, and must not have been presented earlier in any other format or length, not even as a work-in-progress, for any selection in previous editions of the Venice Film Festival.
+All films submitted must be recently produced, completed not prior to 7 September 2019, and must not have been presented earlier in any other format or length, not even as a work-in-progress, for any selection in previous editions of the Venice International Film Festival.
 The directors of first or second films (feature length or short length) are invited to provide information on their curriculum vitae as requested in the online submission form, for the purposes of research and documentation.
 Under no circumstances may films to be presented at the Venice International Film Festival have been shown in prior public screenings.
 Works previously presented in competing or non-competing sections at other international festivals are also excluded, as are those already available on the web.
-VR Immersive Stories/Experiences in competition may have been screened in public in their country of origin or, Out of Competition, in other International events.
-Possible exceptions to these conditions may be decided at his discretion by the Festival Director.
+Immersive Projects in competition may have been screened in public in their country of origin.
+Possible exceptions to these conditions may be decided at the discretion of the Festival Director.

 For films invited officially to the Venice International Film Festival, only the following screening formats will be accepted:

 • Digital Cinema Package – DCP; 35mm (upon agreement with the Direction of the Festival).

 • Immersive Projects can be 360 videos, 3 DOF and 6 DOF interactive works.

 Films invited to the Sconfini section may be accepted in formats other than the ones listed above, on condition that the Director of the Venice Film Festival has given his approval.

 7.3 Selection procedure

 Regarding the selection of the films submitted, the Festival Director will be assisted by his staff of experts, as well as by a group of correspondents and international consultants, each responsible for different geographical areas.
 The Cinema Department will put each decision on the record.